Many retailers originally seek cloud software because they need a system for checking customers out at the point of sale.

 They know that using a modern POS can save hours of manual work on accounting and inventory management.
 Plus, it can eliminate costly mistakes and provide lots of helpful reports and insights in the process.

 But these days, cloud systems can handle much more than the nuts and bolts of checkouts and transactions.
-They also can help retailers craft a pleasant customer experience, and put all the pieces in place to maximize your sales.
+They also can help retailers craft a pleasant customer experience and put all the pieces in place to maximize their sales.

 Here are a few of the tools that come in most of today’s POS cloud systems that can help retailers boost their sales.

 Most retailers occasionally discount their slow-moving stock, or host special sale events to increase foot traffic or awareness.

 Your POS system should make running a promotion easy by automatically calculating any combination of the discounts you’ve specified at checkout.

 Of course, there are the classic promotions run by most retailers, such as buy-one-get-one-free, buy-one-get-one half off, standard percentage discounts, dollar discounts, or even percentage discounts that are contingent that increase with the number of products purchased.
 Retail cloud systems should also be able to limit the promotions by the date, the type of customer, the customer’s purchasing behavior, and more.

 From a transactional perspective, these systems can eliminate mistakes and provide for a smoother checkout (which can keep customers happy).
 But POS systems go beyond that to integrate with email marketing software, pushing out promotions to your customers at the right times and tailoring your offers to their needs.